Roll20/roll20-character-sheets/Star Wars Saga Edition/README.md

 Change log
 ============
+June 20, 2014 -
+* Fixed the quick Perception and Initiative rolls
+* Added a prompt to all rolls for those last minute adjustments
+* Included a tab for Vehicles.
+This was originally meant to use stand alone.
+The vehicle would have it's own sheet, but could be used as an addition to a PC/NPC.

 May 15, 2014 -
 * Made XP, Credits and Carrying Wt text fields for more diverse inputs
 * Included tooltip titles for inputs